tartley/resume/Jonathan-Hartley-resume.md

                    serve 5k req/s, providing downloads to securely update hundreds of millions of Linux devices.
-One effort that I lead consolidated code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store, turning many separate services into a single "binary artifact store", which allowed us to decommission other teams’ services as their functionality was subsumed, and converge behaviors such as publishing, versioned updates, risk tracks, etc, to be more consistent across artifact types, all while honoring
+One effort that I lead consolidated code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store, replacing several separate services with a single "binary artifact store", which allowed us to decommission other teams’ services as their functionality was subsumed, and converge behaviors such as publishing, versioned updates, risk tracks, etc, to be more consistent across artifact types, all while honoring